kaleabAlemayehu/eagle-commerce/README.md

 ### Event Types
 - `user.created` - Published when a user registers
 - `user.updated` - Published when user profile is updated
+- `user.deleted` - Published when user profile is deleted
 - `product.created` - Published when a product is added
+- `product.stock.updated`- Published when a product stock updated
+- `stock.check.response` - Published as response to a product stock check
 - `product.updated` - Published when product details change
 - `order.created` - Published when an order is placed
+- `order.cancelled` - Published when an order is cancelled
 - `order.status.changed` - Published when order status updates
+- `refund.requested`- Published when payment refuned is requested
+- `stock.check` - Published when a product stock get checked when ordering
+- `stock.reserve` - Published when a product stock get reserved
 - `payment.processed` - Published when payment is completed
 - `payment.failed` - Published when payment fails
+- `payment.refunded` - Published when payment is refunded

 ## 📦 Available Make Commands